shank250/portfolio/README.md

 2. Add events which i have hosted
 3. My repository to the collection of random images
 4. Complete ip the setup to contact us page
+5. Add new logos for socials on the landing page